joannajjliu/oceanic-impact-demoB-BE/deliverable-1/planning.md

 #### Q6: What are the roles & responsibilities on the team?

+Everyone/both teams is responsible for their own QA.
+Meaning everyone is responsible to write their own tests.

 Josiah Friesen: Frontend, team representative for partner meetings, prototype / UX design.
   - Strengths: Android development, UX design/methodologies, agile development
   - Weaknesses: Backend, QA, Flutter/React Native